ANekhai/WGDsimulator/README.md

 # WGDsimulator
-Simulator forked from RINGO to use for simulating WGD events
+Simulator forked from RINGO to use in WGD event simulation